How Much Does A Fiberglass Pool Cost To Install?

 Delivery fees range from $600–$2,500.
 Some inground pool shell kits will include the cost of the shell, permits, and setting the pool in place—straight and level, while others will include decking and a fence.

 Another major cost factor is the excavation.
 Removing the dirt alone for a 14’ by 28’ pool costs in the region of $12,825, which includes the dirt being disposed of properly.

 You’ll need to hire an electrician as well.
 To bring power to your pool pump and the pool filter costs about $2,200.
 Also, installing the right wiring and hookup for your water heater, if you have one.
 It will cost $6,000 to upgrade breaker panel capacity and change the meter base.

-If you want to add a heat pump to your inground pool, your price range will be an average of $950 to $10,500 installed.
+A pool heat pump costs $2,000 to $6,000 installed.
 The colder the climate you live in, the more power your heater will require, hence the higher cost in more northern climates.

 The cost to build a deck or patio around your inground pool is $3,000 to $10,000.
 Most installation packages include a concrete deck, but you can choose the look of the concrete.
 Stamped concrete comes in practically any pattern, color, or texture, and if you take this route, you’ll pay about double the original concrete cost at $6,000–$20,000.

 You’ll pay about $400 to $4,400 for your pool fence depending on which material you choose and how long and tall the fence will be.
 You can have a 6-foot aluminum pool fence installed for $4.40–$5.55 per linear foot or approx. $450 for a 15’ x 30’ pool.
 Add a gate with a latch for an additional $200–$250 installed.
 Aluminum fencing is the most popular material for pool fences or enclosures as it’s economical and comes in a variety of colors.